pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 //sender_is_preamble(); // NOTE: enable this function if implementing RFID tech
 ```

-A disclaimer about the sender_is_preamble, which is responsible, as mentioned in the sender functions subsection, to the signal generator is that it is muted in the code because the team did not implemented the radio frequency part of the project as accorded before with the professor and the mentor, but once it is implemented the necessary preamble or frame-sync is ready for use.
+**Disclaimer:** the `sender_has_gen` function is set to disable the signal generator, and the `sender_is_preamble` (which is responsible for defining if the signal generated will be a preamble or a frame sync, previously mentioned [here](./#sender-functions)) is commented out in the code due to the team's decision of not implementing the radio frequency part of the project (explained in the [Project Overview section](../#project-overview)), but it is coded in case the radio frequency communication is implemented so that the user can know where to set these functions.

 Now it is necessary to send the desired command to be tested and validated.
-So in the following sample a Ack command will be built and sended.
+So, in the following code, an ack command will be built and sent.

 ```C
     printf("==============================\n");